 Penn Collegium Musicum (formerly Ancient Voices) is a select chamber choir that specializes in music from the Medieval, Renaissance, and early Baroque period.
 Open by audition to all students, the choir has a special interest in historically-informed performance practice.
-Led by Meg Bragle, Penn Collegium Musicum performs two concerts per year.
+Led by Meg Bragle, Collegium Musicum performs two concerts per year.

 Schedule TBA.
 Please check back later.